The Best Movies of 2024: From The Substance to Deadpool & Wolverine!

 7. Conclave:

-Who would have thought a movie about a bunch of priests arguing in rooms could be so damn exciting.
+Who would have thought a movie about a bunch of priests arguing in rooms could be so damn exciting – and, yes, one of the best movies of 2024.
 Sporting the year’s best cast, Edward Berger’s Vatican drama (based on the Robert Harris novel) is a nail-biter, with Ralph Fiennes, Stanley Tucci and John Lithgow delivering explosive performances.
 It just goes to show you that if you make interesting adult fare, they will support it in theatres, with it one of the biggest indie hits of the year.
 If you haven’t seen this one yet, it’s out on Peacock and PVOD, and is well worth a watch.

 6. A Complete Unknown: